 - Keep the focus on you in reference to the typical applicant rather than comparing yourself to anyone specific.

-- If your proficiencies are typical for your industry, emphasize how you utilize them in remarkable ways, how your personal qualities make you exceptional, or how your combination of skills makes you stand out.
+- If your proficiencies are typical for your industry, emphasize how you utilize them in remarkable ways, how your personal qualities are exceptional, or how your combination of skills makes you stand out.

 - Discuss your interpersonal strengths and what you would add to a team.